EnisMulic/.githooks/README.md

 ## How to setup

-To setup githooks you can include the shareable `.gitconfig` into your local repository buy running
+To setup githooks you can include the shareable `.gitconfig` into your local repository by running

 ```bash
 git config --local include.path ../.gitconfig